-If you can live with that (you still get apps like Netflix, Plex and Facebook), then the Fire 10 HD has a good size screen, plenty of storage, and up to 10 hours of battery life.
+If you can live with that (you still get apps like Netflix, Plex and Facebook), then the Amazon Fire 10 HD (2021) has a good size screen, plenty of storage, and up to 12 hours of battery life.
 These Fire tablets tend to be better built than other budget slates too, and are going to last you.

-As such, we recommend the Amazon Fire HD 10 as the best cheap tablet to buy if you can stretch to it, as it will deliver a long-lasting companion that is especially good for streaming content from Disney+, Netflix and Amazon Prime Video.
+As such, we recommend the Amazon Fire HD 10 (2021) as the best cheap tablet to buy if you want something the whole family can enjoy.
+It will deliver a long-lasting companion that is especially good for streaming content from Disney+, Netflix and Amazon Prime Video.